-If you discover that you’ve sent an email to the wrong person, especially when that email contains confidential and/or sensitive data, then naturally you are likely to panic.
+If you discover that you’ve sent an email to the wrong person, then naturally you're likely to panic.
+Especially if that email contains confidential and/or sensitive data.

 Try to stay calm.
 If you panic, then you are likely to make further mistakes which could worsen the situation.
 If you remain calm, you are more likely to be able to handle and contain the situation with confidence.

-In the first instance, you should contact the recipient as soon as you notice the error, requesting they delete the email without reading it and to confirm that they have done this.
+In the first instance, you should contact the recipient as soon as you notice the error.
+Ask them to delete the email without reading it and confirm that they have done this.

 In some circumstances you may be able to recall the email.
 However this will only work if both email addresses are within the same organisation and use Office 365 or Microsoft Exchange account.

 Email recall will not work when sending an email outside of your organisation, or if the email has already been opened.
-Therefore you should not rely on this method to guarantee the email has been contained.
+You can't rely on this method to guarantee the email has been contained.

-If you do attempt an email recall, we advise you to always follow up and check it has worked by either separately emailing the person again or calling them.
+If you do attempt an email recall, always follow up and check it has worked by either separately emailing the person again or calling them.
 Never assume it has worked.

-Once you have made an effort to contain the email disclosure you need to report the incident to your line manager and also to the person responsible for data protection in your organisation.
-For smaller organisations (such as schools) there is likely to be a single point of contact who manages data breaches.
+Once you have made an effort to contain the incident, you need to report it to your line manager.
+You also need to report it to the person responsible for data protection in your organisation.
+For smaller organisations (such as schools), there is likely to be a single point of contact who manages data breaches.

-2) Check the recipient list for spelling mistakes and organisation names.
-This might seem like a given but quite often it is very easy to assume that the correct name has been input.
-This is especially the case if you have the autofill function turned on.
+- Check the recipient list for spelling mistakes and organisation names.
+This might seem obvious, but quite often it's easy to assume you've entered the correct name.
+It's especially easy if you have the auto-fill function turned on.

-3) Configure your email settings.
+- Configure your email settings.
 Many email providers have tools and settings which can be configured.
-You can turn off autofill (which is a major contributing factor to email breaches) and also automatically flag when an email is being sent outside your organisation.
+You can turn off auto-fill, which is a major cause of emails getting sent to the wrong person.
+You can also automatically flag when an email is being sent outside your organisation.